abhishekganguly808/degeneracy-in-pinns/README.md

 ## 📌 Overview

-Physics-Informed Neural Networks (PINNs) mostly exhibit **highly non-unique weight structures** after training, owing to the underconstrained inverse problem of learning
+Physics-Informed Neural Networks (PINNs) mostly exhibit **highly non-unique weight structures** after training, owing to the underconstrained inverse problem of learning.
+Compared to traditional numerical methods, these weight matrices contain no low-level structures associated with the PDE in question.
 This project investigates:
 - Correlational properties of trained PINN weights over several independent runs for 3 different problems
 - A link to **Discrete Dynamical Systems** model for modelling deep neural network learning